26 Aug The Costs of Large-Scale Ethanol Extraction

 So, you are looking for a manufacturing facility that will enable you to extract thousands of acres of hemp or other plant material?
 What easier way than with ethanol?
 You get some food-grade ethanol, mix it up, wait a while, drain and then remove the ethanol and shazam!
 You can do tons of hemp every day.
 Right?

-The answer is absolutely correct.
-But you will need to consider a couple of important things when scaling up ethanol.
-The following is a very short list of some of the items that need to be addressed in your planning:
+Well, yes – but that’s only part of the story.
+There is still a long list of important things to consider when scaling up your ethanol extraction systems to a larger scale.
+The following list contains only some of the items that need to be addressed in your planning:

 - You will need lots of ethanol and a way to store that ethanol and then a way to get the ethanol out of the extract.
-This necessarily involves heating the ethanol up beyond its boiling and flash point.
+This necessarily involves heating the ethanol up beyond its boiling and flash points.

 - You will need to store that ethanol in compliance with NFPA requirements for storage.
-You need will require permits, planning, engineers and compliancy people.
-You can find the NFPA requirements HERE.
+You will also require permits, planning, engineers, and compliance people.

 - Ethanol is flammable as a liquid and a gas.